Tyelab/AlphaTracker2/README.md

 # AlphaTracker2

 ## First Steps
-We recommend using a conda environment.
+We recommend running AlphaTracker2 from within a conda environment.
+This lets you keep all your installed libraries and programs separate.
 Miniconda is a lightweight version of conda and we recommend using this one.
 If you do not yet have a version of conda set up on your machine, please go here to find the latest installer for Miniconda3: https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links
 Follow the installation instructions on the page to install Miniconda3.

-If you already have conda installed, please verify that it is version 3.0 or higher.
+If you already have conda installed, please verify that it is version 3.0 or higher: `conda --version`.
 If your version of conda is 2.x, please install version 3 as directed above.

 ## Basic Setup
 To start, `cd` into the `AlphaTracker2` folder.
 For now, the installation process will be a bit disjointed, but will be easier when it is on PyPi.